Rents ‘rising at fastest pace in 13 years’

 Rents are rising at the fastest pace since 2008 as strong demand outstrips supply, according to an index.

-Across the UK, private sector rents in September were 4.6% higher than a year earlier at £968 per month on average, marking the strongest growth in 13 years, Zoopla found.
+Across the UK, private sector rents in September were 4.6 per cent higher than a year earlier at £968 per month on average, marking the strongest growth in 13 years, Zoopla found.

-Excluding London rents across the UK were up by 6.0% annually, a figure which Zoopla said was a 14-year high.
+Excluding London, rents across the UK were up by 6.0 per cent annually, a figure which Zoopla said was a 14-year high.

-Rents in the South West of England were up by 9.0% annually, making it the region registering the fastest rental growth in the third quarter of 2021.
+Rents in the South West of England were up by 9.0 per cent annually, making it the region registering the fastest rental growth in the third quarter of 2021.

-And rents in Purbeck in Dorset were up by 16.2% annually, making it the location with the highest rate of rental growth.
+And rents in Purbeck in Dorset were up by 16.2 per cent annually, making it the location with the highest rate of rental growth.

 Zoopla said demand is continuing to outstrip supply and putting an upward pressure on rents.